PhyloSofS-Team/DANCE/doc/README.md

 - The code implements a filtering step where sequences comprising fewer than 5 non-'X' residues are excluded from further analysis.

+#### Restriction to monomer sequences:

+- By using the **--monomer-only** option, you can retain only the monomer sequences.
+This option utilizes the **_pdbx_struct_assembly.oligomeric_count** field in the CIF file.
+If the option is used and this field is absent from the file, no sequences will be extracted.

 ### Standalone usage example:
 #### In the terminal
 ```